 Pricing: If you want to road-test this software you can kick off with a free 30-day trial.
 Otherwise, you pay a monthly subscription fee per site.
 Standard subscriptions can cost $50 per month for 1-15 site visits, or you get charged $40 a month for 51-100 sites and so on.
-Meanwhile mobile patrol subscriptions (for officers that drive from one client site to another) cost $15 a month for a minimum of 3 sites visits or pay $500 per month for unlimited site visits.
+Meanwhile, mobile patrol subscriptions (for officers that drive from one client site to another) cost $15 a month for a minimum of 3 site visits or pay $500 per month for unlimited site visits.

 Some security guard mobile apps try to offer an all in one solution, but others work best when used in unison with other useful apps, including:

-Dropbox, in case you’re not familiar, is a file hosting service which enables you to store digital files in one central place.
+Dropbox, in case you’re not familiar, is a file hosting service that enables you to store digital files in one central place.
 It can be accessed across all your devices and is available at any time.